Altinity/clickhouse-sql-examples/using-s3-and-clickhouse/README.md

 # Examples for Using S3 with ClickHouse

 This directory contains examples that demonstrate using S3 storage with ClickHouse MergeTree tables.
+I use them for presentations and they change regularly.
+So you might find inconsistencies from time to time.

 ## Server Startup

 The server is defined in Kubernetes.
 Run these commands to start.

-The script to generate the secret requires environmental values to be set in the environment.
+First, the script to generate the secret requires environmental values to be set in the environment.
 Here's a sample of what that might look like.

 ```
 export EXT_AWS_ACCESS_KEY_ID=B.....F